andrewdyer/jwt-auth/README.md

 {
     public function byCredentials(string $username, string $password)
     {
-        // TODO: Validate username / password and return an instance of `Anddye\JWTAuth\Contracts\JWTSubject` }
+        // TODO: Validate username / password and return an instance of `Anddye\JWTAuth\Interfaces\JWTSubject` }

     public function byId(int $id)
     {
-        // TODO: Find a user by id and return an instance of `Anddye\JWTAuth\Contracts\JWTSubject` if exists }
+        // TODO: Find a user by id and return an instance of `Anddye\JWTAuth\Interfaces\JWTSubject` if exists }
 }
 ```